-Join Curt Frye for an in-depth discussion in this video Creating a scenario, part of Up and Running with Excel What-If Analysis.
+Join Curt Frye for an in-depth discussion in this video Creating a scenario, part of Learning Excel What-If Analysis.

 Businesses face a lot of uncertainty, whether it's consumer demand for products or the price that you pay for raw materials.
 Planners often think of a best case, worst case, and middle case scenario for the next quarter or year.
 In this movie, I will show you how to store alternative data sets in the same worksheet by using scenarios.
 For this movie, I will use the Create Scenario sample file, which you can find in the chapter one folder of your exercise files archive.
 This workbook contains a single worksheet, and on it, I have four cost centers.

 Labor, warehouse, inventory, and utilities.
 For three calendar years.
 2013, 2014 and 2015.
 And for each of the calendar years I have associated costs for each of the categories and a total.
 What I would like to do is create a scenario that provides alternative values.
 Let's say for example that I wanted to create a scenario for inventory where the inventory costs were a bit higher.
 Say, instead of 1.6 million, it would be 1.7 million, and the same for 2014 and 2015.

 To do that, I go to the data tab.
 And then in the data tools group, click what if analysis.
 And then click scenario manager.
 Doing so displays the scenario manager dialogue box.
 And to create a scenario, I click the add button.
 Which displays the add scenario dialogue box.
 Now I can type in the name for the scenario.
 And I will call it high inventory.
 You can name your scenario just about anything you want but there are a couple of rules.
 The first is that the first character must be a letter.